 Any child who has an allergy must have an Allergy Action Plan on file with the school.
 The Allergy Action Plan is completed by the child's physician.

-Litchfield Montessori School is a NUT FREE facility.
-Please do not send nuts, nut butters, peanut butter or anything containing nuts in your child's lunch.
+Litchfield Montessori School is a NUT & SUNFLOWER SEED FREE facility.
+Please do not send nuts, nut or sunflower butters, or anything containing nuts or sunflower seeds in your child's lunch.

 Child Abuse Prevention